RealDanTheMan/labour-day/README.md

 LABOUR-DAY - a not so small top down game project
 -------------------------------------------------

- Not so small personal project which was born out of excuse to dive into OpenGL based engine arhitecutre exercise.
+A moderately-sized personal project, initiated as an opportunity to delve into native OpenGL applications.
+It serves as an exercise to explore real-time engine architecture and game systems.